 This Autumn The Hepworth Wakefield has welcomed a new Chief Curator, Andrew Bonacina.
-He will play a key role in programming of the main gallery and The Calder, the new contemporary art space.
+He will play a key role in the programming of the main gallery and The Calder, the new contemporary art space.
 He will also contribute to the development of The Yorkshire Sculpture Triangle, which plays a major part in the region’s ambition to become a new world capital for sculpture.
 Aesthetica speaks to Bonacina about his interest in Barbara Hepworth’s practice and his plans for the gallery.

 A: What made you want to work so closely with Barbara Hepworth’s work?